suhay/paylocity-take-home/README.md

 #### Considerations

 Since we want to maintain a default `payPeriodsPerYear` unless the employee has a specific requirement for a different pay period schedule, this value should be `null` on the backend while performing the calculation to denote that we are to use the default value.
+When the value is displayed, it should either use the employee's set value, or show the default.

-In a fast follow, we will want to get a list of all the employee's audits.
+In a fast follow, we will also want to get a list of all the employee's audits of changes displayed on this details page.

 #### Acceptance Criteria